bbauska/W3Cx-4of5-thru-May-2024/README.md

 that will be unique.

 Just after creating it, we are populating the objectstore with some test data.
-Here we

-are iterating on the customerData object, that has been defined here.
+Here we are iterating on the customerData object, that has been defined here.
-It's an array,

-that contains two persons (two customers) inside: one is "Bill", age 35, with an email and a

-unique ID that is its social security number.
-Let's try this one: it comes from
+It's an array, that contains two persons (two customers) inside: one is "Bill", age 35, with an email and a unique ID that is its social security number.

-the example called "creating and deleting a database".
-I open it, I open the devtools,
+Let's try this one: it comes from the example called "creating and deleting a database".

-and I look at "Resources" (tab).
+I open the devtools, and I look at "Resources" (tab).
 I open the "IndexedDB" (item).
-You can see that the

-datastore and the database are not present here.
-I click on the "create customer database" …
+You can see that the datastore and the database are not present here.

-this will run the code I just explained.
-And if I refresh the IndexedDB,
+I click on the "create customer database" … this will run the code I just explained.

-I can see that the database called "CustomerDB" has been created, with inside

-an object store called "customers", that contains two persons (two customers), and I can see

-here the indexes.
+And if I refresh the IndexedDB, I can see that the database called "CustomerDB" has been created, with inside an object store called "customers", that contains two persons (two customers), and I can see here the indexes.
 I can open also the objects.
-If I want to delete the database, I can do

-it in my own program, or I can do it in the console.
-I run IndexedDB.deleteDatabase(...),
+If I want to delete the database, I can do it in my own program, or I can do it in the console.

-and I indicate the database - "customerDB" - .
-If I go back to the "Resources" tab, and
+I run IndexedDB.deleteDatabase(...), and I indicate the database - "customerDB" - .

-refresh the databases, heu.. if I refresh IndexedDB (databases) -sorry-... normally,

-ok I run it again... normally, it disappears... sometimes the refresh does not work correctly,

-but the database is really deleted.
+If I go back to the "Resources" tab, and refresh the databases, .. if I refresh IndexedDB (databases) -sorry-... normally, ok I run it again... normally, it disappears... sometimes the refresh does not work correctly, but the database is really deleted.

 <h4>Creating a database</h4>